microverseinc/ror-social-scaffold/README.md

 # Social media app with Ruby on Rails

-This is an app built with the fundamentals of any CRUD application, the user can only see posts if he/she is logged in, the user can create posts, can send, accept or reject friend request,
+This is an app built with the fundamentals of any CRUD application.
+A user can only see and can create posts if logged in.
+A user can send, accept or reject friend request.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.2
 - Ruby on Rails v5.2.4
+- Bootstrap gem

 ## Live Demo

 TBA

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these steps.

 ### Prerequisites